Putting Data into Object Storage

 - Encryption: Buckets are encrypted with keys managed by Oracle by default, but you can optionally encrypt the data in this bucket using your own Vault encryption key.
 To use Vault for your encryption needs, select Encrypt Using Customer-Managed Keys.
 Then, select the Vault Compartment and Vault that contain the master encryption key you want to use.
 Also select the Master Encryption Key Compartment and Master Encryption Key.
 For more information about encryption, see Overview of Vault.
 For details on how to create a vault, see Managing Vaults.

-- Tags: Optionally, you can apply tags.
-If you have permissions to create a resource, you also have permissions to apply free-form tags to that resource.
+- Tags: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
-If you are not sure if you should apply tags, skip this option (you can apply tags later) or ask your administrator.
+If you are not sure if you should apply tags, then skip this option (you can apply tags later) or ask your administrator.

 Click Create Bucket.